-This is a pattern in my life, and I’m not sure how I got here.
-That is, I have great friends around globe and corner, but I don’t spend nearly enough time with any of them.
+This is a pattern in my life when it comes to friendships, and I’m not sure how I got here.
+That is, I have great friends around the globe and corner, but I don’t spend nearly enough time with any of them.
 Granted, my own anxiety and the comforts of home tend to keep me in more than my younger self could ever have imagined, but I’m still social, awkwardly so, and often want for company.

 Work is at least 60 hours per week, filled with meetings and deadlines, edits and interviews.
 My wife works even more, with her schedule scattered across both sides of the wee hours, the coming and the going.
 The boys have extracurricular activities, and when they don’t there is homework, friends and binging The Office again.
 Also, the daily reality that they no longer want to spend quality time with me, despite a good decade begging for my attention.

 Finding the time, will for friendships

 Everyone I know has something similar.
 We are all trying to juggle the commitments of work, family obligations and the things we want to do, plus assorted health concerns, financial considerations and the respective battles that each of us is fighting.
 All things considered, meeting for coffee once every eight months seems fairly reasonable.